Skip to content

 sslmode = require

-4. In your simmate python environment, make sure you have the Postgres engine installed.
-The package is psycopg2, which let's Django talk with Postgres.
+4. In your Simmate Python environment, ensure you have the Postgres engine installed.
+The package is psycopg2, which allows Django to communicate with Postgres.
 To install this, run the command:

 conda install -n my_env -c conda-forge psycopg2

 5. We need to pass this information to Simmate (which connects using Django).
-To do this, add a file named my_env-database.yaml (using your conda env name) to your simmate config directory (~/simmate) with the following content -- be sure substute in your connection information and note that ENGINE tells Django we are using Postgres:
+To do this, add a file named my_env-settings.yaml (using your conda env name) to your Simmate config directory (~/simmate) with the following content -- make sure to substitute in your connection information:

 sslmode: require

-6. Make sure you can connect to this database on your local computer by running the following in Spyder:
+6. Verify that you can connect to this database on your local computer by running the following in Spyder:

-print(DATABASES) # this should give your connect info!
+print(settings.database) # this should display your connect info!

-(iv) make a separate the database for testing (on the same server)
+(iv) Creating a separate database for testing (on the same server)

-Just like how we don't use the (base) environment in Anaconda, we don't want to use the default database defaultdb on our cluster.
-Here will make a new database -- one that we can delete if we'd like to restart.
+Just as we don't use the (base) environment in Anaconda, we don't want to use the default database defaultdb on our cluster.
+Here we'll create a new database -- one that we can delete if we want to start over.

 1. On DigitalOcean with your Database Cluster page, select the "Users&Databases" tab.

-2. Create a new database using the "Add new database" button and name this simmate-database-00.
-We name it this way because you may want to make new/separate databases and numbering is a quick way to keep track of these.
+2. Create a new database using the "Add new database" button and name it simmate-database-00.
+We name it this way because you may want to create new/separate databases and numbering is a quick way to keep track of these.

 3. In your connection settings (from the section above), switch the NAME from defaultdb to simmate-database-00.
 You will change this in your my_env-database.yaml file.

-Now that we set up and connected to our database, we can now make our Simmate database tables and start filling them with data!
+Now that we've set up and connected to our database, we can create our Simmate database tables and start populating them with data!
 We do this the same way we did without a cloud database:

-1. In your terminal, make sure you have you Simmate enviornment activated
+1. In your terminal, ensure you have your Simmate environment activated

 2. Run the following command: